 We’re not fighting against an enemy, we’re fighting for a cause, so that every regular person can take their fate into their own hands and govern themselves.
 Our organizational platform is as follows, and we encourage anyone who finds themselves agreeing with our platform to join our movement.

-- Anti-Capitalism: We reject capitalism and all its forms of exploitation, oppression, and domination that enable a privileged few to profit off of the oppressed.
-Instead, we seek to build networks based on mutual aid, need, and respect for human dignity.
+- Anti-Capitalism: We reject capitalism and all its forms of exploitation, oppression, and domination that enable the owning class to profit off the oppressed.

-- Anti-Police and State: There is no collaboration with the state or overt authoritarian organizations.
-We stand in opposition to state repression of dissent and infiltration.
+- Anti-Authoritarianism: There is no collaboration with the state or overt authoritarian organizations.
+We stand in opposition to state repression, infiltration, entryism into our movements.

-- Respect for diversity of tactics: The struggle and resistance against our oppressors cannot be limited by one strategy or tactic, and must embrace the full diversity of thoughts and ideas that empower individuals to achieve freedom and self-determination.
+- Respect for Diversity of Tactics: The struggle and resistance against our oppressors cannot be limited by one strategy or tactic, and we must embrace the full diversity of thoughts and ideas that empower individuals to achieve freedom and self-determination.

-- Unity-in-diversity: Our greatest strength, as both an organization and as a society as a whole, is our diversity.
-It is important that our organization where people of color, queer folk, neurodivergent people, disabled people, and anyone else that belongs to an oppressed group has their perspective valued and prioritized.
+- Intersectionality: Our struggles fundamentally intersect with each other.
+Our organization is a place where people of color, queer people, trans people, women, neurodivergent people, disabled people, and anyone else who belongs to a marginalized group have their perspective valued and prioritized.